 Belper & District Angling Club is a fishing club founded in 1892.
-We are based in Derbyshire and offer a range of waters catering for coarse, match, specimen, carp, lure and fly anglers.
+We are based in central Derbyshire, about 7 miles north of Derby, and our club offers a range of waters catering for coarse, match, specimen, carp, lure and fly anglers.
 These include stretches of river and canal, plus a fishing lake stocked with carp and mixed coarse fish.

 We operate an open membership which currently has no waiting list.
 Day tickets are also available for most of our stretch of the River Derwent and Erewash Canal.